Planetbiru/MagicObject/manual/includes/_magic-dto.md

 3. **@JsonFormat**

    The @JsonFormat annotation specifies the output date-time format when data is serialized to JSON.
 The property type must be `DateTime`.
 It is written as `@JsonFormat(pattern="Y-m-d H:i:s")`.
-If this annotation is not provided, MagicDto will serialize the property using the default format Y-m-d H:i:s.
+If this annotation is not provided, MagicDto will serialize the property using the default format `Y-m-d H:i:s`.
 This ensures that data sent to third-party applications adheres to their expected format.

    Format the date and time according to the conventions used in the PHP programming language.
 This includes utilizing the built-in date and time functions, which allow for various formatting options to display dates and times in a way that is both readable and compatible with PHP's standards.
-Ensure that you adhere to formats such as 'Y-m-d H:i:s' for complete timestamps or 'd/m/Y' for more localized representations, depending on the specific requirements of your application.
+Ensure that you adhere to formats such as `Y-m-d H:i:s` for complete timestamps or `d/m/Y` for more localized representations, depending on the specific requirements of your application.

    MagicDto automatically parses input as both strings and integers.
 The integer is a unique timestamp, while the string date-time format must be one of the following:

-   - **'Y-m-d'**,              // ISO 8601: 2024-10-24
-   - **'Y-m-d H:i:s'**,        // ISO 8601: 2024-10-24 15:30:00
-   - **'Y-m-d\TH:i:s'**,       // ISO 8601: 2024-10-24T15:30:00
-   - **'Y-m-d\TH:i:s\Z'**,     // ISO 8601: 2024-10-24T15:30:00Z
+#### Date Format Examples

+Below are various date format strings that you can use in PHP, along with their descriptions and typical use cases:

+-   **`'Y-m-d'`**
+    _Format:_ ISO 8601
+    _Example:_ `2024-10-24`
+    _Description:_ This format represents the date in a standard way that is widely used in APIs and databases.
+It is particularly useful for storing dates in a consistent format.

+-   **`'Y-m-d H:i:s'`**
+    _Format:_ ISO 8601 with Time
+    _Example:_ `2024-10-24 15:30:00`
+    _Description:_ This format includes both the date and time, making it suitable for logging events or recording timestamps in applications where precision is required.

+-   **`'Y-m-d\TH:i:s'`**
+    _Format:_ ISO 8601 with 'T' Separator
+    _Example:_ `2024-10-24T15:30:00`
+    _Description:_ This format uses a 'T' to separate the date and time, conforming to the strict ISO 8601 standard.
+It is commonly used in JSON data and web APIs.

+-   **`'Y-m-d\TH:i:s\Z'`**
+    _Format:_ ISO 8601 with UTC Indicator
+    _Example:_ `2024-10-24T15:30:00Z`
+    _Description:_ Similar to the previous format but includes a 'Z' at the end to indicate that the time is in UTC (Coordinated Universal Time).
+Useful in global applications where time zone context is important.

-   - **'D, d M Y H:i:s O'**,   // RFC 2822: Thu, 24 Oct 2024 15:30:00 +0000
+-   **`'D, d M Y H:i:s O'`**
-   - **'d/m/Y'**,              // Local format: 24/10/2024
-   - **'d F Y'**,              // Format with month name: 24 October 2024
-   - **'l, d F Y'**            // Format with day of the week: Thursday, 24 October 2024
+    _Format:_ RFC 2822
+    _Example:_ `Thu, 24 Oct 2024 15:30:00 +0000`
+    _Description:_ This format is often used in email headers and HTTP headers.
+It provides a readable representation of the date and time along with the time zone offset.

+-   **`'d/m/Y'`**
+    _Format:_ Local Format
+    _Example:_ `24/10/2024`
+    _Description:_ A simple date format that is commonly used in various countries.
+It is easily readable and useful for forms and local applications.

+-   **`'d F Y'`**
+    _Format:_ Date with Full Month Name
+    _Example:_ `24 October 2024`
+    _Description:_ This format spells out the month, making it very human-readable.
+Ideal for generating reports or documents where clarity is essential.

+-   **`'l, d F Y'`**
+    _Format:_ Date with Day of the Week
+    _Example:_ `Thursday, 24 October 2024`
+    _Description:_ This format includes the full name of the day, providing a complete and easily readable date string.
+Perfect for calendars, invitations, or any context where a formal date presentation is needed.

 **Example:**